-The FY 2019 Adopted Budget for all funds totals $610,507,530
+The FY 2024 Adopted Budget for all funds net of interfund transfers totals $779,369,869.

 Show All Answers

-The City’s property tax rate for FY 2019 is 7.6992 mills and is unchanged from 7.6992 mills in FY 2018.
-This is made up of the operating millage of 7.4665 and the debt service millage of 0.2513 mills.
-The voted debt service millage is based upon the approval of a General Obligation Bond for Public Safety and Parks & Recreation capital improvements by a majority of the City residents qualified to vote and voting in the November 2004 elections, and is used to repay that portion of the approved debt service scheduled for repayment in FY 2019.
-It should be noted that there are additional tax assessments imposed by Broward County, the Broward County School Board, the South Broward Hospital District, and several other taxing authorities.
+The voted debt service millage is based upon the two General Obligation Bonds approved by a majority of the City’s residents in November 2004 and March 2020 and is used to cover associated debt service payments due in FY 2024.
+It should be noted that there are additional tax assessments imposed by other taxing authorities that will be included in your tax bill such as Broward County, the Broward County School Board, the South Broward Hospital District, and various other taxing authorities.
 All of these tax assessments comprise the total annual ad valorem taxes to be paid.

 TThe City’s General Fund is the fiscal and accounting entity used to account for both general government activities and those activities not required to be accounted for in another fund.
-Included in governmental activities and operations funded by the General Fund are the Offices of the City Commission, City Manager, and City Attorney; Public Safety, Police and Fire, Departments; Parks, Recreation and Cultural Arts; Public Works; and Development Services Departments.
-The General Fund is the City’s largest fund with a FY 2019 total budget of $282,263,083 representing 45% of the FY 2019 Adopted All Funds Budget.
-Revenues, which will fund the General Fund include net property taxes, utility service tax, simplified communications tax, franchise tax, occupational license fees, building permits, state shared revenues, fire rescue assessment fees, and user charges/fees.
+Included in governmental activities and operations funded by the General Fund are the Offices of the City Commission, City Manager, and City Attorney; departments such as Police and Fire; and most divisions within Parks, Recreation and Cultural Arts, Public Works and Development Services.
+The General Fund is the City’s largest fund with a FY 2024 total budget of $361,955,722 representing 46.4% of the FY 2024 Adopted All Funds Budget.
+Revenues which will fund the General Fund include net property taxes, utility service tax, simplified communications tax, franchise fees, local business tax, state shared revenues, fire rescue assessment fees, and user charges/fees.

-The Adopted FY 2019 Operating Budget provides for 1,273 budgeted, full-time positions which represent an increase of three positions from the Amended FY 2018 Operating Budget.
+The Adopted FY 2024 Operating Budget provides for 1,396 budgeted, full-time positions which represent an increase of 52 positions from the Adopted FY 2024 Operating Budget.